msuddin/ee-qa/README.md

 - Have abstracted out WebDriver and used Singleton Pattern to ensure the driver can not be instantiated more than once
 - Have used the Page Object Pattern to isolate all page related methods
 - Have added tags to the RunAllTests class
+- Can look in the build/cucumber directory to see test reports

 ### If I had more time